equivalent/equivalent.github.io/_posts/article/2018-05-24-rails-bounded-contexts.md

 That means you may have education application in which you have students teachers and their works in lessons.
 So two natural bounded contexts may be:

-* `lesson_planning` -> preparation of lesson on teacher's side, like adding slideshow, or uploading eductation documents for students
+* `classroom` -> preparation of lesson on teacher's side, like adding slideshow, or uploading eductation documents for students
-* `work_interactions` -> once the lesson is done, students can interact with each other works like comments, annotations, and receive notifications around those
+* `public_board` -> once the lesson is done, students can interact with each other works like comments, annotations, and receive notifications around those

-As you can imagine both bounded context are interacting with same "models" (Student, Teacher, Work, Lesson) just around differnent business perspective.
+As you can imagine both bounded context are interacting with same "models" (Student, Teacher, Work, Lesson) just around different business perspective.

-That means you would place all related code for `lesson_planning` to one folder and all related code to `work_interactions` to that folder
+That means you would place all related code for `classroom` to one folder and all related code to `public_board` to that folder

 You can think about this folders  as Microservices where every responsibility lives in it's own application